 But when I took in the sum total of their little faces – their wheat-colored hair, their scent, their clear eyes against the square dirty grids of cage upon cage upon cage – I could feel what five years meant.
 Five years in an iron box was the end of us, it was the end of me, it was all lines converging into a tunnel.
 It was a sentence of slow suffocation, stretched out for two thousand days.
 I froze in the oncoming light and the steel beast took me out.

 I buckled to a knee on the visiting room floor.
 I was a girder laced with explosives or worse, maybe just one faulty piece of steel that collapses the whole bridge.
 I was making awful sounds too, like the life inside me was being squeezed out.
 I tried to resist that shrill tea kettle sound, I knew what waited on the other side if I gave in and let it all empty out.
-There would be nothing left of me except a trembling molten shell, too hot to survive.

 So I struggled up off the cement and found a chair, so the watchers would think I’d tripped.
 I rested my guts against my elbows, kept my head bowed.
 Still the whining in my throat kept coming, a coward begging help from helpless children, from a godless God.